Active

 Context-Specific Governance Evaluation

-Every domain — healthcare, finance, education, defense — has its own failure modes and trade-offs.
+Every domain — healthcare, finance, education, defense — has its own failure modes and trade-offs for AI labor.
 We are building tailored evaluation frameworks that move beyond one-size-fits-all checklists toward governance shaped by the structure of each setting.

 HealthcareFinanceEducationDefense